Student Handbook: Vancouver Campus

 - Participation in officially recognized activities and sports;

 - Major field of study; and most recent previous institution attended.

-Student records will, at a minimum and as required by the Ministry of Advanced Education, contain the following information:
+Student records will, at a minimum and as required by the Ministry of Post-Secondary Education and Future Skills, contain the following information:

 - Enrollment contracts

 - Financial records